Wishmasterflo/ofox_lynx/README.md

 # Orangefox recovery for google Pixel 7a (lynx)

-This is still "work in progress" and not completly test yet!
+This is still "work in progress".
+I have removed the Orangefox release again now as it was not booting up after flashing it.

 Based on August 2023 Kernel